Accounting Verse

-Under the double entry bookkeeping system, business transactions are recorded with the premise that each transaction has a two-fold effect – value received and value given.
+Under the double entry bookkeeping system, business transactions are recorded with the premise that each transaction has a two-fold effect – a value received and a value given.

 To better understand the double entry method, let us first take a look at the single entry system.